mrh-student/Browser-Home-Page-Project/README.md

     - change the greetings and timeframes in index.js , `getGreeting()` function

 - Timezone Clocks: show current time in different locations around the world, updated every 0.5s
-    - modify `getTimeZones()` function and timeZoneList var in index.js to edit which cities / timezones to show
+    - which cities / timezones are shown can be customised in `setup.html``
+    - more cities can be added in in `setup.js` in `timeZoneLocations`object list

 - Quote: Shows a random quote whenever the page is loaded / reloaded
     - currently using `_.sample` so picks can repeat, no other fine-tuning